MouseShi123/PreciousMetalPrice/README.md

 # PreciousMetalPrice
-# This file was orginaally created in the colab.
+# This file was orginally created in the colab.